reactjs/react.dev/beta/src/pages/learn/a-javascript-refresher.md

 addPainterToEnd('Jean-Michel Basquiat')
 // ['Frida Kahlo', 'Lili Elbe', 'Jean-Michel Basquiat']

-// to the beginning and the end const addPainters = (newPainter1, newPainter2) => {
+// to the beginning and to the end const addPainters = (newPainter1, newPainter2) => {
   return [newPainter1, ...painters, newPainter2]
 }